acemod/ACE3/docs/wiki/feature/atragmx.md

 if shooting at 730 meters and I think the wind is gusting more toward the higher end, I may hold off closer to 0.53 rather than 0.29).

-The `Wind`/`Wind2` field(s) display(s) how much the scope needs to be adjusted Left or Right depinding on Wind Speed and Direction.
+The `Wind`/`Wind2` field(s) display(s) how much the scope needs to be adjusted Left or Right depending on Wind Speed and Direction.
 The adjustment value will be displayed with a number followed by either `L` (Left) or `R` (Right).
 Use <kbd>Ctrl</kbd> + <kbd>Page Down</kbd> to adjust the scope Left, use <kbd>Ctrl</kbd> + <kbd>Page Up</kbd> to adjust the scope Right.

 ##### <b>Lead</b>

 The `Lead` of a target will be displayed below the `Wind`.
 Lead may be toggled to `Wind2` when clicking on it.
-The calculated result of `Lead` will be displayed as a seperate result from the `Wind` calculation.
+The calculated result of `Lead` will be displayed as a separate result from the `Wind` calculation.

-It is suggested that the shooter adjusts his scope acording to the `Wind` calculation and hereafter adjusts his aim left or right of the target to factor in the `Lead` using the Mildots on the scope.
-Using this method instead of adjusting the scope will give the shooter greater flexebility if the target suddently stops or changes speed.
+It is suggested that the shooter adjusts the scope according to the `Wind` calculation and hereafter adjusts the aim left or right of the target to factor in the `Lead` using the Mildots on the scope.
+Using this method instead of adjusting the scope will give the shooter greater flexibility if the target suddenly stops or changes speed.

 <img src="https://i.imgur.com/dLgVqFX.jpg" alt="Aiming Solution" />